Anaminus/rbxmk/doc/README.md

 The properties of instances in Roblox have a number of different types.
 Many of these types can be expressed in Lua through constructors.
-Examples of such are `CFrame`, `Vector3`, `UDim2`, and so on.
+Examples of such are CFrame, Vector3, UDim2, and so on.
 These types correspond to internal data types within the Roblox engine.
-The Lua representation of, say, a `CFrame`, is a userdata with accessible fields.
+The Lua representation of, say, a CFrame, is a userdata with accessible fields.

 Some Roblox types are represented with a simple Lua primitive, such as a number